TestDisk: Partition recovery

+TestDisk can perform deeper checks to locate partitions that have been deleted from the partition table.
+However, it is up to the user to look over the list of possible partitions found by TestDisk and to select those that they wish to recover.

+After partitions are located, TestDisk can rebuild the partition table and rewrite the MBR.

 Filesystem repair

 TestDisk can deal with some specific logical filesystem corruption.

 File recovery

 When a file is deleted, the list of disk clusters occupied by the file is erased, marking those sectors available for use by other files created or modified thereafter.
 TestDisk can recover deleted files especially if the file was not fragmented and the clusters have not been reused.

+There are two file recovery mechanisms in the TestDisk package: